jekabsGritans/mt_fcgformer/README.md

         - should keep whatever is fixed in gpu memory (is embedding learned?)
     - need to provide inputs and targets as lists of column names (verify unique)

+    - mlflow input is always just spectrum.
+    - params are:
+        - bool for each target.
+Default = None, so if unspecified treated as unknown
+        - bool for each flag (e.g. specific solvent used).
+Default = false.

 - [ ] improve training (LR scheduling and good optimizer)

 - [ ] train IRCnn locally